 Additional Learning Support

-John Ruskin College promotes equality of opportunity
+John Ruskin College promotes equality of opportunity for all students

 - If you consider that you have a disability, a learning difficulty or particular support need we will make the reasonable adjustments to meet your needs

 - John Ruskin College is a fully inclusive College with experienced and dedicated staff who will work to help you through your studies and College life

 - All support is specific to each individual, and before you start at John Ruskin College, meetings are held with you to establish your individual needs and preferences, so that provision can be put in place, appropriately.
 You may like to bring along a parent / guardian / keyworker / carer or friend to your interview.
 Together we will develop your Additional Support Plan and discuss your progression route

 - Once you have submitted your application you will be given the opportunity to discuss with the Additional Learning Support team your needs and how we can best support you during your time at John Ruskin College.
 During the ALS initial assessment, advice and guidance is provided on the applicant’s eligibility for support and the range of appropriate support options available.
 Your application will be carefully reviewed to ensure that you will be able to make positive progression from your starting point at John Ruskin College

 - We understand that other provision may be necessary and we will work with you and your home local authority when applicable to identify what additional systems and resources are required to support you to succeed

 - Our main objective is to support learners to develop their autonomy in preparation for work and independent living.
 For this reason, support may be reduced or amended as learners progress through the curriculum provision

 - Additional learning support systems are in place to support students enrolled on the Foundation Learning programmes who need further help with their literacy, numeracy and language skills.